soundsrc/git-lfs-fcgi/README.md

 4) Run the git-lfs FastCGI server

 ```
-./git-lfs-server
+./git-lfs-fcgi
 ```

-By default, git-lfs-server runs in the foreground but you can use the shell & to background the process.
+By default, git-lfs-fcgi runs in the foreground but you can use the shell & to background the process.

 ```
-./git-lfs-server &
+./git-lfs-fcgi &
 ```

-On systemd systems, there is a conf/git-lfs-server.service file which you can copy into your /etc/systemd/system folder.
+On systemd systems, there is a conf/git-lfs-fcgi.service file which you can copy into your /etc/systemd/system folder.
 Then you can start the server systemd style:

 ```
-systemctl git-lfs-server start
+systemctl git-lfs-fcgi start
 ```